There are lots and lots of books out there about Wicca. Which ones are good for beginners? Here’s a list highlighting some of the best.

 If you are interested in a very hands-on training program that takes you through a year and a day (the traditional length of time one studies before formal initiation into many Wiccan groups) look for “Wicca: A Year and a Day” by Timothy Roderick, and also for the sequel, “Wicca: Another Year and a Day” also by Timothy Roderick.

 Once you’re confident in the basics you can move on to more advanced material.
 A good study guide for more advanced material is “The Study of Witchcraft: A Guidebook to Advanced Wicca” by Deborah Lipp.

-And finally, to advance your magickal practice be sure to check out Pagan Bookshelf: Magick, Pagan Bookshelf: Trance, Pagan Bookshelf: Magickal Herbalism, and Pagan Bookshelf: Spirit Work for more book recommendations.
+And finally, to advance your magickal practice be sure to check out Pagan Booklist: Magick, Pagan Booklist: Trance, Pagan Booklist: Magickal Herbalism, and Pagan Booklist: Spirit Work for more book recommendations.